England national football team: FIFA World Cup

-England first appeared at the 1950 FIFA World Cup, and have subsequently qualified for a total of 16 World Cup tournaments, tied for sixth best by number of appearances.
-They are also placed sixth by number of wins, with 32.
+England first appeared at the 1950 FIFA World Cup, and have subsequently qualified for a total of 17 World Cup tournaments, tied for sixth best by number of appearances.
+They are also placed sixth by number of wins, with 38.
 The national team is one of only eight nations to have won at least one FIFA World Cup title.
 The England team won their first and only World Cup title in 1966.
 The tournament was played on home soil, and England defeated West Germany 4–2 in the final.
-In 1990, England finished in fourth place, losing 2–1 to host nation Italy in the third-place play-off, following defeat on penalties, after extra time, to champions West Germany in the semi-final.
-They also finished in fourth place in 2018, losing 2–0 to Belgium in the third-place play-off, following a 2–1 defeat to Croatia, again after extra time, in the semi-final.
+Their highest placing since occurred in 2026, where they placed third.
+In 1990, England finished in fourth place, losing 2–1 to host nation Italy in the match for third place, following defeat on penalties, after extra time, to champions West Germany in the semi-final.
+They also finished in fourth place in 2018, losing 2–0 to Belgium in the match for third place, following a 2–1 defeat to Croatia, again after extra time, in the semi-final.
 The team also reached the quarter-final stage in 1954, 1962, 1970, 1986, 2002, 2006 and 2022.

 England failed to qualify for the World Cup in 1974, 1978 and 1994.
 The team's earliest exit in the finals tournament was elimination in the first round in 1950, 1958 and, most recently, 2014.
 This was after being defeated in both their opening two matches for the first time, against Italy and Uruguay in Group D. In 1950, four teams remained after the first round, in 1958 eight teams remained and in 2014 sixteen teams remained.
 In 2010, England suffered its most resounding World Cup defeat, 4–1 to Germany, in the round of 16 stage.